Control Infrastructure for a Pulsed Ion Accelerator: Hardware setup

 \section{Hardware setup}

-The system has been designed to allow for nanosecond control of the pulsers.
-To implement this, PXI timing modules are used to trigger the pulsers and the scopes.
-For the power supply control, valve control and other non-pulsed system PLC and industrial IO has been chosen.
-This allows the non-pulsed system to run on its own without a LabVIEW program or any other desktop computer running.
-Some diagnostics and motors to move those diagnostics are also directly controlled in LabVIEW.
+Nanosecond control of the pulse systems of the accelerator is enabled using PXI timing modules to trigger the pulsers and the oscilloscopes.
+For power supply control, vacuum control, and control of other critical non-pulsed systems, programmable logic controllers (PLC) and Industrial I/O have been chosen, thus enabling the non-pulsed systems to run on their own without a LabVIEW program or any other desktop computer running.
+Other non-critical diagnostics and instruments, such as cameras and stages, are directly controlled using LabVIEW running on a desktop computer.

-The whole system is protected by a firewall.
-A switch distributes ethernet to each rack by using a fiber link (to reduce noise and be able to float some racks at high voltage).
+The entire system is protected by a firewall.
+A switch distributes ethernet to each rack via fiber links (to reduce noise and enable floating of certain racks at high voltage).
+See Fig.~\ref{fig:architecture} for a schematic of the architecture layout.

-An interlock system is used for hardware protection that is tied into the PLC system.
+An interlock system used for hardware protection is tied into the PLC system.